eSTAR Pilot program by Health Canada & US FDA

 Testing Standard Requirements around the World

-Medical device testing- an overview
+Medical device testing standard- an overview

 Medical device testing is a crucial step in manufacturing a product.
 This mandatory process ensures that the medical device is safe and effective.
 Testing of medical devices proves that the product complies with the standards and regulations of a country.
-Moreover, it also sheds light on any product defects.
-This article discusses the testing requirements and the applicable standards.

 Medical device testing applies to all medical devices, in-vitro diagnostic devices, combinational products, and active implantable devices.
 Some common testing of medical devices is given below: